why your cat needs a food puzzle

 In the wild, cats spend up to 30% of their day searching for food, eating small meals nine to sixteen times a day, on average.
 Outdoor cats are stealthy, cunning hunters — foraging for food exercises their bodies and their brains.

 Researchers from my alma mater, The University of Georgia (Go Dawgs!), and The University of California conducted a study that suggests cats are happier when they have to work for their food.
-The study, which appeared in September’s issue of The Journal of Feline Medicine and Surgery, followed 24 cats with behavior problems ranging from aggression to house soiling, and found that using cat food puzzles actually helped calm unacceptable behavior.
+The study, which appeared in The Journal of Feline Medicine and Surgery, followed 24 cats with behavior problems ranging from aggression to house soiling, and found that using cat food puzzles actually helped calm unacceptable behavior.

 Behavior problems in cats often stem from boredom and frustration.
 Cats are smart.
 They instinctively like to move their bodies.
 If your blanket-covered feet have ever been attacked, you know they love to hunt, and one session with a laser pointer will assure you that they love to chase.
 But, we’ve made cats adapt to our lives — we know it’s safer to keep them indoors, but by stifling their life experiences, we’re actually creating a world of feline obesity and boredom.